 This post may contain affiliate links.
 Please read our disclosure policy.

-Creamy, smooth, and easy to make, this Crockpot Split Pea Soup with ham is a classic recipe you must try in the slow cooker.
-The ingredients come together to make a hearty soup that is sure to be enjoyed by the whole family.
+Creamy, smooth, and easy to make, this Slow Cooker Split Pea Soup with ham is a classic recipe you must try in the slow cooker.

-- Vegetables – Diced carrots, onions, and celery are diced and used to make the perfect split pea soup.
+- Vegetables – Diced carrots, onions, and celery make the perfect base.

 - Ham – Diced ham can be freshly bought or you can use leftover ham.